Host a Block Party

 Temporary Health Permit

-Just a reminder that you will need to apply for a Temporary Health Permit through if you will be selling food at your block party.
+You will need to apply for a Temporary Health Permit through Fraser Health if you will be selling food at your block party.
 You don't need a permit if you are having a BBQ or potluck with your neighbours.

-A party is no fun if no one shows up.
 Make a flyer or invitation to send around to your neighbours to let them know about the event.
 It is also helpful to send out reminders closer to the date.
-Include date, time, what they can bring, street closure information (if required) and even invite them to share a talent or game idea.

 The City can offer some support that can help your Block Party be successful.
 Apply for a Neighbourhood Enhancement Grant to help cover the costs for food, insurance costs, and other expenses.
 Your block party may be eligible for up to $500 in funding.

 For more suggestions, download the Block Party Tool Kit.